alorence/django-modern-rpc/docs/source/quickstart.rst

         url(r'^rpc/', RPCEntryPoint.as_view()),
     ]

 Entry points behavior can be customized with some arguments.
-Read the page :doc:`Entry Points configuration
-<basic_usage/entry_point_configuration>` for more information.
+Read the page :ref:`Entry point configuration` for more information.

 Write and register your methods
 ===============================